 Reports and documents by IAE staff.

-This report details habitat restoration actions undertaken in 2015 at Fir Butte, a Bureau of Land Management site in the West Eugene Wetlands.
-The actions are intended primarily to benefit Kincaid’s lupine and Fender’s blue butterfly.
-Actions included weed control and native species enhancement.
+This report details habitat restoration actions undertaken in 2016 at Lost Creek Meadow, a Bureau of Land Management site in the Cascade foothills.
+The actions are intended primarily to expand and enhance Hitchcock’s blue-eyed grass habitat and create and maintain open meadow to promote native species diversity.